2019 NFL Draft: An early introduction to the potential top DL in next year's draft

 Experience: Has appeared in 27 games in his first two seasons for the Buckeyes.
 Tallied seven tackles for loss and five sacks as a freshman and 8.5 sacks and 16 tackles for loss in 2017.
 He also forced one fumble and defended two passes during his sophomore season.

 Strengths: Requisite size and impressive length.
 Suddenness and fluidity in hips immediately stand out.
 Inside counter looks effortless and effective.
 Doesn't get complacent during his rush.
 Constantly uses his hands to keep offensive linemen off him and maintains his speed while doing so.
 Strength (mainly for bull rushes) is good, not great.
-Same goes for his bend to the quarterback.
 Can flatten well at times and showed flashes of outstanding speed-to-power rushes.
 Utilizes a swift swim move.
 Overall, martial-artist like hand work, plus change-of-direction ability.
 Refined edge-rusher during 2017 season as 19/20 year old.

+Weaknesses: His bend to the quarterback leaves a bit to be desired.
+Could stand to get a little stronger up top.

 Early comparison: Joey Bosa